allstonf/TLinternship2020/README.md

 # Misinformation Tracker
-describes the sub-problem, the solution approach, any libraries/packages you are using as dependencies, and how to run your code.

 ___Sub-Problem___
 I created a web app for users to report misinformation and hate speech content to TrustLab that is added to Firebase and can later be added to the data store.